Here’s What You Can Do If Someone is Stalking You

 3 points – direct threats to the victim’s wellbeing, safety or life (e.g. threatening to harm the victim)

 |Level of harm to the victim||1-3 points||E.g. where the victim suffers from permanent emotional or psychological scars, or loses his job as a result of the accused’s acts|

 |Involvement of third-parties in the offence||1-3 points||Third-parties such as the victim’s next-of-kin or partner may also be targeted in some cases|

 You may also apply for a protection order against the stalker to protect you from further instances of stalking.
 The court, through the order, can prohibit the offender from continuing his communication or behaviour, or requiring him to attend counselling or mediation.
 Failure to comply with a protection order is an offence under the POHA.

-Apart from criminal proceedings, you may sue the stalker for monetary compensation.
+Apart from making a police report or filing a Magistrate’s Complaint for the offence of unlawful stalking, you may sue the stalker for monetary compensation.

 Avoid Sharing Too Much Personal Information